 Small employers are often difficult to integrate into the workforce development system because of limited capacity on both ends of the system.
-All services, including OJT, are available to small employers.
+All services, including OJT, are available to small employers throughout the region.

 Employers in in-demand industry sectors and occupations